metaslim/game/README.md

 The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
 This is just a small app (few hours work) that I developed in mini code kata to refresh my coding skills.
 I have been absent of fulltime coding for 4-5 years.
 It was quite fun.

+Updated for Ruby MeetUp presentation in Kuala Lumpur Malaysia on 4 April 2017, extending with reverse command and circle arena now

 ## Environment

 Ruby 2.3